annan-tang/annan-tang.github.io/_pages/about.md

 - **2024.06**: A paper on developing the magnetic sensor for humanoid whole-body contact force estimation has been accepted by [IROS 2024](https://iros2024-abudhabi.org/).
 Congratulations, Takuma!
 - **2024.05**: Honored to be an invited speaker at [ICRA2024 Workshop on Humanoid Whole-body Control](https://icra-2024-humanoid.github.io/).
 Thanks to the organizers, and I learned a lot from the other excellent speakers!
 - **2024.01**: Our paper, [HumanMimic](https://www.youtube.com/watch?v=sdM11yHpzi8), has been accepted by [ICRA 2024](https://2024.aclweb.org/).
 Thanks to all co-authors.
 See you in Yokohama!
-- **2023.10**: Honored to share an invited talk with [Prof. Fan Shi](https://fanshi14.github.io/me/) at the [IROS2023 Workshop on Reactive and Predictive
+- **2023.10**: Honored to share an invited talk with [Dr. Fan Shi](https://fanshi14.github.io/me/) at the [IROS2023 Workshop on Reactive and Predictive
 Humanoid Whole-body Control](https://iros-2023-humanoid.github.io/).
-I appreciate the organizers and Prof. Shi for providing such a valuable opportunity.
+I appreciate the organizers and Dr. Shi for providing such a valuable opportunity.
 It was an excellent experience!
 - **2023.09**: Presented on learning straight-leg walking for humanoid robots at [RSJ2023](https://ac.rsj-web.org/2023/) in Sendai.
 - **2023.06**: A paper on humanoid whole-body torque control with joint friction compensation has been accepted by [IROS 2023](https://ieee-iros.org/).
 - **2021.06**: A paper on hybrid RL+WBC for quadrupedal locomotion was accepted by [IROS 2021](https://2024.aclweb.org/) during my internship at Tencent Robotics-X. (Co-first author)